cailleanC1C/C1C-Recruitment/docs/README.md

 * `README.md` — user-facing overview, installation steps, and configuration guidance for the bot.
 * `CHANGELOG.md` — version history for the project.

+## Phase 5 — Recruitment Modules

+- **Phase 5 : Recruitment Modules**
+  - Updated: `!clan` — public profile/entry cards with crest and 💡 reaction toggle.
+  - Updated: `!clanmatch` — text-only recruiter panel for mobile use.
+  - Updated: `!rec env` — now lists Feature Toggles under Sheets / Config Keys.

 ## Maintenance Rules
 * Update this index whenever documentation files are added, renamed, or removed.
 * Any PR that modifies documentation must reflect its changes here and, if structural, call them out in the CollaborationContract.
-* Ensure the version shown in this index (currently v0.9.4) matches the bot version in the root `README.md`.
+* Ensure the version shown in this index (currently v0.9.5) matches the bot version in the root `README.md`.

 ## Cross-References
 * `docs/ops/CollaborationContract.md` documents contributor responsibilities and embeds this index under “Documentation Discipline.”